micmejia/bible-dump/NKJV/Numbers/Num 12.md

 ###### 1
-Then Miriam and Aaron [^a]spoke against Moses because of the [^b]Ethiopian woman whom he had married; for he had married an Ethiopian woman.
+Then Miriam and Aaron spoke against Moses because of the Ethiopian woman whom he had married; for he had married an Ethiopian woman.

 ###### 2
 So they said, "Has the Lord indeed spoken only through Moses?
 Has He not spoken through us also?"
 And the Lord heard _it._